simonarandaGH/Elliptic-Curves-high-rank/README.md

 And many others.

-Unpublished Conjectures:
+Unpublished Conjectures

-The smallest number of digits of any rank r curve is: r*lg(r).
+1 - The smallest number of digits of any rank r curve is: r*lg(r).

+2 - The rank of an elliptic curve is almost always smaller than Omega(Discriminant).
+The probability of error is less than 5%.